 Resident Evil 5 reveals that Wesker along with the other Wesker children, though he supposedly was the only survivor, was a subject of Project W, the first and greatest of Umbrella's experiments.
 He was indoctrinated with Oswell Spencer's beliefs and treated with the Progenitor Virus since early childhood.
 He was a Badass all along.

 Resident Evil 6 gives us two more to add: Sherry Birkin, who possesses a healing factor as a result of her exposure to the G-Virus, and Wesker's Heroic Bastard son, Jake Muller, who possesses enhanced strength, speed, and endurance.

 This trope is the origin story of every character in Rift, although the means of gaining powers depend on the faction.
 On the Guardians faction intro, the narration specifies that you were not chosen because of your faith, but because of your strength.

 The protagonists of The Elder Scrolls generally either will become abnormal, or at least can become abnormal (the exceptions are The Elder Scrolls: Arena, where you remain normal, if increasingly badass, for the setting throughout the game, and The Elder Scrolls V: Skyrim, where your abnormality is something you were born with, even if it doesn't have much of an effect unless dragons are about).

 The Agent can become a werewolf, wereboar or vampire.

 The Nerevarine from The Elder Scrolls III: Morrowind eventually contracts Corprus during the Main Questline.
-Removing the negative symptoms of Corprus leaves the Nerevarine an immortal being immune to all other diseases.
+Removing the negative symptoms of Corprus leaves the Nerevarine as The Ageless along with being immune to all other diseases.